CD3/BaseballSimulator/README.md

 ## Authors

-The physics implemented in `BaseballSimulator` was written by two undergraduate students, June Jung and Richardwhitehill.
+The physics implemented in `BaseballSimulator` was written by two undergraduate students, June Jung and Richard Whitehill.
 The original code was rewritten to provide a cleaner API by C.D.
 Clark III.